Disorder-enhanced transport in a chain of lossy dipoles strongly coupled to cavity photons: On the nature of the semilocalized eigenstates

 \subsection{Level statistics analysis}

-To get further insight on the nature of the unusual semilocalized states observed in our model, we propose here an analysis by means of level spacing statistics.
+We propose here an analysis of the nature of the semilocalized states observed in our model by means of level spacing statistics.
 To this end, we follow Ref.~\cite{Oganesyan2007} and compute the distribution of level spacing ratios

 with

 where $s_n = \omega_{n+1}^\mathrm{pol} - \omega_n^\mathrm{pol} \geqslant 0$ is the level spacing, the eigenfrequencies $\omega_n^\mathrm{pol}$ being sorted in ascending order.
 The average ${\langle \tilde{r}_n \rangle}$ of such level spacing ratio over a given window of eigenstates $n$ has been shown to display a universal value according to the level statistics \cite{Atas13}.
 Moreover, the average level spacing ratio is scale invariant at the critical point of an Anderson transition.
 This allows one to monitor such transition between an extended phase, with statistics related to the random matrix ensembles, and a localized phase, with eigenfunctions exponentially localized on random sites, not overlapping so that the eigenvalues follow Poisson statistics \cite{Oganesyan2007,Tarquini2017,Torres-Herrera2019,Suntajs2021}.
 In contrast to the standard level spacing distribution, the quantity \eqref{eq:level spacing ratio} has the advantage of not requiring any unfolding of the spectrum, since it is independent of the local density of states \cite{Oganesyan2007,Atas13}.